Modi1997/ScientificComp/README.md

 # Scientific Computing Exercises 🧑‍💻

 Welcome to the **ScComp** repository!
-This repo contains Jupyter Notebooks featuring various scientific computing exercises that I’ve been practicing.
+This repo contains Jupyter Notebooks featuring various scientific computing exercises that I’ve been practising.
 The primary focus is on **NumPy** and its wide range of functions, as well as simulations of **random walks** using Bernoulli and other equations.

 ---